Lab 4: Vectors and Matrices#

 The subtraction of the vector \(\vec{b}\) does similar, but since \(\vec{a} - \vec{b} = \vec{a} + (-1)\vec{b}\) then the direction of \(\vec{b}\) is reversed so \(\vec{a} - \vec{b}\) is the same as placing the tail of \(-\vec{b}\) at the head of \(\vec{a}\).

-To calculate the addition and subtraction of vectors we are going to write functions to do this.
+To calculate the addition and subtraction of vectors we are going to write methods to do this.

 Task

-Add the following functions to your Vec3 class.
+Add the following methods to your Vec3 class.

 }